standuprey/cropme/README.md

 		width: width of the crop image
 		croppedImage: crop image as a blob
 		originalImage: original image as a blob
+		destinationHeight: height of the cropped image
+		destinationWidth: width of the cropped image
 		filename: name of the original file

 Also cropme will send an event when a picture has been chosen by the user, so you can do something like